ChintanShah258/Still-to-Reel_Visualizing-the-Frame/README.md

 - `ckpt_path`: checkpoint path.
 - `flow_scale`: scale that used to control the speed of fluid, > 1.0 will slow down the fluid.
 - `ds_factor`: downsample factor for the input images.
+- `video_path`: The direction in which the video can move.

 Results will be saved to the `input_dir/output`.